WHAT HE'S UP TO NOW

-In 2012, after fifteen years of honing my design skills on projects including race cars, digital measurement devices and electric vehicles, I founded Concept Gen, a design firm specializing in designing products from the ideas of our clients and bringing them to market.
+In 2012, after fifteen years of honing my design skills on projects including race cars, digital measurement devices and electric vehicles, I founded Concept Gen, a design firm specializing in designing functional and marketable products from the ideas of our clients.

 Through years of building steady word-of-mouth business in Northern California, we've been able to help dozens of clients achieve their dreams of developing and releasing products to the market.
 It's always an adventure and an odyssey worth taking.